 After the public hearing is closed, the bylaws are debated and voted upon by Council or consideration is given to approval of the subject permit application.
 After the public hearing is closed, Council may not receive further submissions from the applicant or the public regarding the application and/or bylaw(s) that were the subject of the hearing.

-Individuals and community groups can make a presentation at City Council meetings to share community announcements, status reports, initiatives, programs, or services.
-Up to two presentations may be heard at each meeting.
-Complete a delegation request at least two weeks before the proposed presentation date.
+Individuals and community groups may submit an application for permission to make a presentation at a City Council meeting as a delegation to share such things as community announcements or updates regarding initiatives, programs, or services.
+Up to two delegations may be heard at each meeting.

 - There is a ten (10) minute maximum time limit